avaframe/FlowPy/readme.md

 Every base has at least one parent cell, except in the first calculation step from the release cell, where we start our calculation, this would be at s = s_0 in Fig. 1.

 During an iteration step a raster cell from the iteration list is identified as the current base cell.
 The routing flux is calculated across the base cell from the parent cell to possible child cells.
 The goal is to keep the spatial iteration steps to a minimum, which is achieved by only adding neighbor cells to the iteration list that have flux routed to them from the base cell and do not meet either of the stopping conditions.
 These cells are called child cells.
 Child cells that are not already on the iteration list are added to the list and flow_class python object is created for the raster cell.
 The child cells flow_class has the parent added to it as a source for routing flux.
 By being added to the iteration list the cell has been recognized as being part of the GMF path and will be the base cell for a future iteration step.

-When the iteration list is empty and all potential children fulfill a stopping criteria the path calculation is finished.
+When the iteration list is empty and all potential children fulfill one of the stopping criteria:

+- Z_delta has to be smaller then zero: Z_delta < 0,
+- Routing Flux has to be smaller then the flux cut off: R_i < R_Stop,

+the path calculation is finished.
 The required information is saved from the cell class to the summarizing output raster files.
 Then the calculation starts again for the next release cell and respective flow path.
 The spatial extent and magnitude for all release cells are summarized in the output raster files, which represent the overlay of all paths.

 Every path is independent from the other, but depending on the information we want to extract, we save the highest values (e.g. Z_delta) or sums (e.g.Cell Counts) of different paths to the output raster file.